 What is a theatre organ?

-Below are four short samples of the RTOS Wurlitzer that illustrate the range of sounds which a theatre organ can produce.
+Below are four short samples of the sound of the RTOS Wurlitzer at the Auditorium Theatre.
+All were recorded on this instrument and demonstrate the various sounds that a theatre organ (and organist) can create.

 Listen to a jazz orchestra sample.